-Financial Aid for International Students
+Funding for International Students

 We understand that as international students, you may face unique financial difficulties in meeting the costs of studying abroad.
 As such, it is really important to plan ahead both as it relates to the cost of attendance and to securing the necessary financial resources.

 Unfortunately, international students are not eligible for federal or state student aid programs.
 Depending on your school, institutional aid may be available.
 For more information on institutional aid, please contact the financial aid office for your school.
-We also encourage international students to explore outside awards.
+We also encourage international students to explore scholarships.
 International students that are being sponsored can find additional information in the Sponsored Students page.

 Private student loans, also known as alternative education loans, may be available for international students.
 You should explore all borrowing options, including your home country and/or country-of-residence loan options.
 Private student loans are offered by private lenders and not the federal government.
 Before you and your family begin to explore your loan options, we ask that you read the University’s Disclosure Concerning Lenders.